P0103 purpose code: Complete guide to advance export payments India

 Step 7: Generate eBRC (if applicable)

 For GST benefits and export incentives, generate an electronic Bank Realisation Certificate through the DGFT portal.
+You'll also need a FIRA certificate for tax compliance documentation.
 Match your P0103 advance payment with the final shipping documents.

 An eBRC (electronic Bank Realisation Certificate) proves you received payment for exports.
 You need eBRC for GST refunds, export incentives, and compliance reporting.